-Library Services provides reference and instructional support, print and non-print media, audio-visual equipment, online databases, Internet access, and supports distance education with remote access to resources and services.
-Students can find information in their field of study as well as general interest material and can benefit from interlibrary loan agreements.
-Library Services staff provide information literacy classes.
-Individual instruction is available as needed.

-In addition to providing information resources, Library Services offers students a variety of other resources, including places for quiet or group study and access to computers, printers, and copiers.
+Library Services provides reference and instructional support, print and non-print media, audio-visual equipment, online databases, Internet access, distance education support, and remote access to resources and services.
+Students may find information in their field of study, as well as general interest material, through the VGCC library and through interlibrary loan agreements with other libraries.
+Librarians provide information literacy classes and individual instruction as needed.
+Library Services also offers students a variety of other resources, including quiet spaces for individual or group study and access to computers, printers, and copiers.

-In order to check out materials or use computers, students must obtain a library card by completing an information form, providing their student ID, and signing a statement agreeing to Library Services procedures.
-For additional information please visit http://www.vgcc.edu/library.
+In order to check out materials or use computers, students must obtain a library card by completing an information form, providing their student ID, and agreeing to Library Services procedures.
+For additional information please visit https://library.vgcc.edu/home.